woodser/monero-java/README.md

 # Monero Java Library

-This project is a library for working with Monero wallets and a daemon in Java using RPC and JNI bindings to [Monero Core](https://github.com/monero-project/monero).
+This project is a library for working with Monero wallets and daemons in Java using RPC and JNI bindings to [Monero Core](https://github.com/monero-project/monero).

 In addition, this project offers an [API specification](monero-spec.pdf) for wallet and daemon methods and types.
 The specification is intended to be intuitive, robust, and for long-term use in the Monero project.